terwer/freetalk/README.md

 # freetalk
-A fully self-hosted comment system inspired by [twikoo](https://github.com/imaegoo/twikoo).
+A fully self-hosted comment system inspired by [twikoo](https://github.com/imaegoo/twikoo) and [valine](https://github.com/xCss/Valine).

 !!!Notice!!!, This project may release by the end of 2022.